mothership-ec/cog/src/Message/Cog/ValueObject/readme.md

 ## DateRange

 This class is used to work out whether a given date falls between a given date range.
 The class also has methods to work out the interval between the start and end periods.
-At least one date must be passed through when initiating the class like so:
+At least one date must be passed through when instantiating the class like so:

 ```
 $from = new DateTime('-1 hour');